Archetypum/tum-python/CONTRIBUTING.md

 ## Code writing

-Please consider next rules of writing if you want to help tum-python:
+Please consider next rules of writing if you want to help `tum-python`:

-- TODO: understand our rules of writing Bash.
+- PEP8;

+- Strict typing annotations.

 ## Pull Requests